 Brick House Farm is a circa 1826 Federal-style home, beautifully renovated while retaining historic authenticity.
 Many original details include heart pine floors, woodwork, locks, window glass, fireplace mantels, and dumbwaiter.
-A unique opportunity for historic home lovers, and great potential for a B&B. In-ground pool, commercial building and period barns, all on a nine acre setting of rolling pastures, farmland, and lovely gardens.
+A unique opportunity for historic home lovers.
+In-ground pool, 3 large outbuildings and period barns, all on a nine acre setting of rolling pastures, farmland, and lovely gardens.

 Pasture & farmland